Harish-Gits/Amazon-Sales-Analysis-Power-BI/README FILE.md

 # Amazon-Sales-Data-Analysis
 ## OBJECTIVE:
-To Understand how was the Sales of different times.
+To Understand how was the Sales in different times.
 ## PROBLEM STATEMENT:
 Sales Management has gained importance to meet increasing competition and the need for improved methods of distribution to reduce cost and to increase profits.
 Sales